melaniebrgr/learning-computer-science/05-system-design/02-frameworks-and-metaframeworks/server-component-app/README.md

 ## Server simple HTML from machine

 I have a simple server with Node HTTP server.
 I make request to "localhost:8080" from my machine, and the server that I'm running locally responds.
 The Node server exposes as arguments request and response objects.
 The request object representing the details of the inbound request.
-The response object the response that the server is sending to the client. `nodemon` automatically restarts the server when file changes in the directory are detected.
+The response object is the response that the server is sending to the client. `nodemon` automatically restarts the server when file changes in the directory are detected.

 ## Custom node module loader

 When we start the server use the flag `--experimental-loader` which specifies a the custom module loader, `node-jsx-loader.js`.
 A module loader, "controls how the module is loaded by the Node JS application".
 Illuminating.
-I take that to mean, that this code processes the file before Node _executes_ it.
-Typically it is used to transform code, i.e. to support non-standard syntax like JSX, or apply custom module resolution.
-Logging the output, babel and the `@babel/plugin-transform-react-jsx` babel plugin transform the `server.js` file content to,
+This code processes the file before Node _executes_ it.
+Typically loaders are used to transform code, i.e. to support non-standard syntax like JSX, or apply custom module resolution.
+I logged the output from the `@babel/plugin-transform-react-jsx` babel plugin, and it transforms the `server.js` file content to,

 ```txt
 "import { createServer } from 'http';\n" +